-Changes in Small Business Lending Report Pre and Post Investment Period
+Changes in Small Business Lending Report Pre-Investment Period

-In the period between the baseline and the investment date, some participants increased lending, while others decreased.
+In the period between the baseline and the investment date, or the "pre-investment period", some participants increased lending, while others decreased.
 The Act, and the associated program terms, required that an institution's initial dividend or interest rate be based on call report data published in the quarter immediately preceding the date of Treasury's investment.
 Among other effects, this provision may have encouraged institutions to increase small business lending prior to entering the SBLF program, as they would receive the associated dividend or interest rate benefit immediately upon entry.
 At the same time, some institutions took actions (e.g., sales of loans or branches or reductions in loans outstanding) that reduced the amount of reported small business lending, such that their initial change in small business lending over their baseline was negative.

-In total, 262 (79 percent) of SBLF participants increased lending by \$4.5 billion and 70 (21 percent) participants decreased lending by \$991 million from the baseline period until the time of Treasury's initial investments in the quarter ended September 30, 2011, as shown in the darker blue in the chart on page 3.
-In subsequent quarters the dark blue bar shows the effect of institutions that redeemed on the pre investment period.
+In total, 262 (79 percent) of SBLF participants increased lending by \$4.5 billion and 70 (21 percent) participants decreased lending by \$991 million in the pre-investment period, as shown in the darker blue in the chart on page 3.
+In subsequent quarters the dark blue bar shows the effect of redemption on pre-investment period lending.